margo/specification/system-design/fleet-management/workload/workload-fleet-management-edge-onboarding.md

         - This identifier MUST be the GUID provided by the device manufacturer.
 Typically the hardware serial number.
 - The envelope is sent as the payload to the Workload Fleet Management's web service.
 - The Workload Fleet Management's web service treats the request's payload as envelope structure, and receives the certificate identifier.
-> Note: This certificate is the device certificate that was manually uploaded to the workload orchestration solution during onboarding.
+> Note: This certificate is the device certificate that was manually uploaded to the WFM solution during onboarding.
 - The Workload Fleet Management's web service computes digest from the payload, and verifies the signature using the device certification.
 - The payload is then processed by the Workload Fleet Management's web service.